Hand Sanitizer: What's the Real Story?

 • Supervise young children when they use hand sanitizer.

-• Between uses, keep it out of sight and reach of young children.
+• Between uses, keep hand sanitizers out of sight and reach of young children.

 This Really Happened

-Case 1: A 3-year-old girl had the 16-oz pump dispenser bottle of hand sanitizer containing 68% alcohol in her hands.
-She had squirted it on her hands, face, clothing and hair.
-Her mom called Poison Control, concerned that she may have swallowed some.
-The child didn't remove the pump attachment and had only about a minute to swallow anything.
+Case 1.
+A 3-year-old girl had a 16-oz pump dispenser bottle of hand sanitizer (68% alcohol) in her hands.
+She had squirted it on her hands, face, clothing, and hair.
+Her mother called Poison Control, concerned that the girl might have swallowed some.
+The girl didn't remove the pump attachment and had only about a minute to swallow anything.
 She appeared fine.
-Poison Control reviewed the concerns with alcohol ingestion in small children but reassured her mom that the small amount she may have swallowed would not poison her.
-A bath, sweet fluids and a snack were recommended.
-Two hours later in a follow-up call to the home by Poison Control, her mom reported that she had followed Poison Control's advice and the child was fine.
+Poison Control reviewed the concerns with alcohol ingestion in small children but reassured the mother that the small amount the girl might have swallowed would not poison her.
+Poison Control recommended a bath, sweet fluids, and a snack.
+Two hours later, in a follow-up call to the home by Poison Control, her mom reported that she had followed Poison Control's advice, and the girl was fine.

-Case 2: A 2-year-old boy tasted what his mom estimated was a dime-size amount of hand sanitizer containing 62% alcohol one evening.
-He squeezed some on his hands and then licked them.
-His mom called Poison Control and was advised to keep him awake for an hour and give sweet fluids and a snack, and to watch for symptoms of inebriation (acting drunk), though no symptoms were expected with this amount.
-In a follow-up call from Poison Control to his mom an hour later, his mom reported he was a little sleepy, but it was past his bedtime.
-He had had some juice and appeared his normal self.
+Case 2.
+A 2-year-old boy tasted what his mother estimated was a dime-sized amount of hand sanitizer (62% alcohol).
+His mother called Poison Control and was told to keep him awake for an hour, to give sweet fluids and a snack, and to watch for symptoms of inebriation (acting drunk), although no symptoms were expected with this amount.
+In a follow-up call from Poison Control an hour later, the mother reported that the boy was a little sleepy, but it was past his bedtime.
+He had had some juice and appeared to be his normal self.